trueos/sysup/README.md

 ### Train Object Details
 - "name" (string) : Name of the update train
 - "description" (string) : Description of what the train provides for the end-user.
-- "depricated" (boolian) : Mark whether a repository is active or deactivated.
+- "deprecated" (boolian) : Mark whether a repository is active or deactivated.
 - "newtrain" (string) : If depricated, automatically migrate the client to this train instead.
 - "pkgurl" (string) : URL for where to find the package repository
 - "pkgkey" (array of strings) : Contents of the public key file used to verify packages from this repository (one line per element in the array).